econia-labs/econia-v5/doc/architecture-specification.md

 1. Volume `SHALL` be expressed in terms of indivisible quote subunits.
 1. Prices `SHALL` be expressed as a `u128` fixed-point decimal per [`aptos-core` #11952], representing a ratio of volume to size.
-1. Fee rates `SHALL` be expressed in basis points.
+1. Fee rates `SHALL` be expressed in hundredths of a basis point.
 1. Price `SHALL` be restricted to a certain number of significant figures, based on the market, per [`aptos-core` #11950].
 1. The minimum permissible post amount `SHALL` be mediated via dynamic eviction